salrashid123/grpc_curl/README.md

 ## Transmit the wireformat binary file

-Now that we have a file 'frame.bin' which is the data we want to transmit, transmit and save the output to 'resp.bin':
+Now that we have a file 'frame.bin' which is the data we want to transmit and save the output to 'resp.bin':

 ```
 curl -v  -k --raw -X POST --http2  -H "Content-Type: application/grpc" -H "TE: trailers" --data-binary @frame.bin https://main.esodemoapp2.com:50051/echo.EchoServer/SayHello -o resp.bin